Galeaspida: Taxonomy

 There are around 76 + described species of galeaspids in at least 53 genera.

 If the families Hanyangaspidae and Xiushuiaspidae can be ignored as basal galeaspids, the rest of Galeaspida can be sorted into two main groups: the first being the order Eugaleaspidiformes, which comprises the genera Sinogaleaspis, Meishanaspis, and Anjianspis, and the family Eugaleaspididae, and the second being the Supraorder Polybranchiaspidida, which comprises the order Polybranchiaspidiformes, which is the sister taxon of the family Zhaotongaspididae and the order Huananaspidiformes, and the family Geraspididae, which is the sister taxon of Polybranchiaspidiformes + Zhaotongaspididae + Huananaspidiformes.

 Some experts demote Galeaspida to the rank of subclass, and unite it with Pituriaspida and Osteostraci to form the class Monorhina.

 Phylogeny

-An analysis by Gai and colleagues in 2018 obtained the following phylogenetic tree by strict consensus of 3 maximum parsimony trees:
+Analyses by Zhang and colleagues in 2026 obtained the following phylogenetic tree by strict consensus of 6 maximum parsimony trees:

 Fossil record

 The oldest known galeaspids, such as those of the genera Hanyangaspis and Dayongaspis, first appear near the start of the Telychian age, of the latter half of the Llandovery epoch of the Silurian, about 436 million years ago.
 During the transition from the Llandovery to the Wenlock, the Eugaleaspids underwent a diversification event.
 By the time the Wenlock epoch transitioned into the Ludlow Epoch, all of the eugaleaspids, save for the Eugaleaspidae, were extinct.
 The Eugaleaspidae lived from the Wenlock, and were fairly long-lived, especially the genus Eugaleaspis.
 The last of the Eugaleaspididae disappeared by the end of the Pragian Epoch of the Lower Devonian.

 The first genus of Geraspididae, the eponymous Geraspis, appears during the middle of the Telychian.
 The other genera of Polybranchiaspidida appear in the fossil record a little after the beginning of the Lochkovian Epoch, at the start of the Devonian.
 The vast majority of the supraorder's genera either date from the Pragian epoch, or have their ranges end there.
 By the time the Emsian epoch starts, only a few genera, such as Duyunolepis and Wumengshanaspis, survive, with most others already extinct.
 The last galeaspid is an as yet undescribed species and genus from the Fammenian epoch of the Late Devonian, found in association with the tetrapod Sinostega and the antiarch placoderm Remigolepis, in strata from the Northern Chinese province of Ningxia.